iloeng/Learning-Notes/source/CodeReading/Flask/Flask-0.1/src/docs/testing.rst

 ---------------

 First we need an application to test for functionality.
-For the testing we will use the application from the :ref:`tutorial`.
+For the testing we will use the application from the :ref:`tutorial-0.1`.
 If you don't have that application yet, get the sources from `the examples`_.

 .. _the examples: